Key takeaways:

 Whether you’re a new startup or an established brand, here’s how you can leverage the latest website design trends to enhance user experience and drive business growth.

-With so many advancements coming out, we’ve narrowed it down to eight (8) key modern web design trends that we believe will have a huge impact this year.
+With so many advancements emerging, we’ve narrowed it down to 16 key modern web design trends we believe will have a huge impact this year.

-These eight UX design trends are all focused on enhancing user engagement, improving website performance, and modernizing your business, which can help you stay ahead without feeling overwhelmed.
+These are all focused on enhancing user engagement, improving website performance, and modernizing your business, helping you stay ahead without feeling overwhelmed.

 Businesses need to look out for these biggest web design trends: